Hazza3100/Instagram-username-Checker/README.md

 # Instagram-username-Checker

-Just checks if page is valid or not which results in the username :D
+Just checks if page is valid or not which results in the username been alive or dead :D